About accessibility at UW Bothell

 Accessible technology includes electronic documents, websites, videos, software applications, and hardware devices that can be used effectively by everyone, including students, faculty, staff, and visitors with disabilities.

-We provide multiple services to university staff and academic personnel with disabilities.
+We provide multiple services to university students, faculty and staff with disabilities.

 Disability Resources for Students (DRS)

 Rosa Liu, M.Ed.

 - Title: Manager, Veteran Services and Disability Resources for Students

 - Email: email@example.com

 IT Digital Learning (DL)